batden/iggy/README.md

 # iggy - Work in Progress

-**An easy-to-use Bash script to build and install Enlightenment on openSUSE Tumbleweed**
+**An easy-to-use Bash script to build and install Enlightenment on openSUSE Tumbleweed.**

 See also [erode.sh](https://github.com/sensamillion/erode)